Archive for the ‘Uncategorized’ Category

 First of all we must reject the Gang of Eight national immigration bill (S.744) as currently written.
 It is a replay of 1986 in which the US Congress granted an amnesty for illegal immigrants with only promises to control our borders and more promises to do real enforcement of our laws.
 The promises were not kept and there is no reason to trust Congress this time.
 The Gang of Eight bill actually increases legal immigration to two million immigrants each year when we have over 18 million citizens who are either unemployed or cannot find a full-time job.
 This is nothing less than ridiculous.

 It is a both a right and responsibility of our government to manage immigration so that it serves the national interests of the USA, as eloquently spoken by the late Congresswoman Barbara Jordan and former Chairperson of the US Commission on Immigration Reform.
 Obviously we need to stop illegal immigration (steps to take on page 2), but we also need to reform legal immigration for our knowledge-based society and have it built upon very high skill-levels and advanced education with the exception of allowing a traditional number of refugees per year.
 Less legal immigration, almost exclusively based on very high skills and advanced education, would benefit the USA.
 The key point is advanced skills and education, the smartest of the smart.
 Outside of some small shortages of STEM workers in spots around the nation, there is no shortage of college educated workers in the USA.
 One can look at statistics as real proof.
-And we have over twenty million citizens who are either unemployed or cannot find a full-time job.
+And we have over sixteen million citizens who are either unemployed or cannot find a full-time job.
 In the past we have had too much unskilled legal immigration and illegal immigration.
 Mass illegal immigration in particular has caused an increase in unemployment and driven down wages for low-skilled citizens and created more poverty.
 Among the top legal immigrant sending countries of legal immigrants, welfare is the highest for households headed by immigrants from Mexico (57%), Guatemala (55%), and the Dominican Republic (54%).

 Should we consider a pathway to citizenship (amnesty in reality) for illegal immigrants?
 Robert Rector, a senior research fellow of the Heritage Foundation, says legalization of illegal immigrants will cost more than six trillion dollars net over their lifetime for the total public benefits they will be entitled to receive minus taxes paid.
 How will we really determine the amount of “back taxes” owed by illegal immigrants to the federal government…..under which illegal immigrant’s fake name?
 How much will this analysis cost the taxpayers?
 How do we do an effective background check since again illegals have so many aliases?
 How much will that investigative work cost taxpayers?
 What is the amount of the so-called fine the illegals will pay?
 How many would-be legal immigrants waiting in line now would gladly pay a “fine” to be able to jump in the front of the line of others?
 And the biggest insult is the notion of illegals getting in the back of the line.
 Is it the end of the line that would-be legal immigrants enter while still in their native country?
 Or is it the end of an imaginary line inside the USA as if the illegals had green cards?
 We have a backlog in paperwork and processing today while admitting one million legal immigrants each year, but how is it that we have plenty of time and money to process paperwork for thirteen million illegal immigrants, while at the same time, continuing to admit the one million legal immigrants each year?
 Isn’t it interesting that those proposing amnesties never mention the punishment that citizens will endure with an amnesty, only the suggested “humanitarian” benefit the illegals will receive?
 Citizen taxpayers are being punished by having to fund the huge cost of public benefits of illegals and their dependents.
 And every social services dollar going to illegal immigrants and their dependents is one less dollar going to our own poor, since there is not an unlimited amount of taxpayer money.
 Low-skilled citizens are punished by lost jobs and driven-down wages due to illegal immigration.
 How humanitarian is it to keep granting amnesties (since the IRCA amnesty in 1986 the USA has granted six “mini-amnesties”) while would-be legal immigrants wait years and years in line?
 Any action other than illegal immigrants returning to their native country and getting in the back of the line is in fact an amnesty.